 The surname Carrrie was first found in Somerset, at Castle Cary, a market town and civil parish in south Somerset.
 The place dates back to at least the Domesday Book where it was listed as Cari and later in 1237, the place was recorded as Castelkary.
 It is generally believed that the castle was built by Walter of Douai (c.1046-1107), a Norman knight.
 The place was named after the River Cary.

 "Castle Cary probably derived its name from an ancient castle originally belonging to a lord of the name of Carey, which was defended against King Stephen by its owner, Lord Lovell, one of whose descendants having embraced the cause of the deposed monarch, Richard II., it became forfeited to the crown. "

 Also in early days, the family was found at Leppington in the East Riding of Yorkshire.
 "The Carey family formerly possessed a castellated mansion here, and a member of it was created Baron Carey, of Leppington, in 1622, but the title became extinct about the period of the Restoration. " Other early records were found in Guernsey.

 Important Dates for the Carrrie family

 This web page shows only a small excerpt of our Carrrie research.
-Another 93 words (7 lines of text) covering the years 1205, 1242, 1348, 1645, 1662, 1393, 1288, 1524, 1596, 1575, 1633, 1622, 1629, 1580, 1666, 1608, 1677, 1610, 1643, 1615, 1688, 1624, 1658, 1634, 1663, 1659, 1663, 1656, 1694, 1681, 1689, 1693, 1694 and are included under the topic Early Carrrie History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1205, 1242, 1348, 1645, 1662, 1393, 1288, 1524, 1596, 1575, 1633, 1622, 1629, 1580, 1666, 1608, 1677, 1610, 1643, 1615, 1688, 1624, 1658, 1634, 1663, 1659, 1663, 1656, 1694, 1681, 1689, 1693, 1694, 1633, 1610, 1643, 1610, 1622, 1621 and are included under the topic Early Carrrie History in all our PDF Extended History products and printed products wherever possible.

 Carrrie Spelling Variations